apache/incubator-grails-gradle-publish/README.md

     NEXUS_PUBLISH_STAGING_PROFILE_ID

 By default, the release or snapshot state is determined by the project.version or projectVersion gradle property.
-To override this behavior, use the environment variable `GRAILS_PUBLISH_RELEASE` to decide if it's a release or snapshot.
+To override this behavior, use the environment variable `GRAILS_PUBLISH_RELEASE` with a boolean value to decide if it's a release or snapshot.